Having flat feet is actually common in children up until a certain age, in fact a child does not fully develop their arch until the age of 7!

 One of the most trusted adult insole lines, Powerstep also has a great children’s line of insoles.
 The PowerKids line of insoles has a top layer that absorbs shock and the heel is an ample 2 degrees as well as having a deep heel cup.
 This insole provides rear foot balance by how it cradles the heel and is properly positioned.
 The arch supports are built-in and helps restore the alignment the forefoot and mid-foot requires.

-• Mildly angled heel platform stabilizes and protects the heel with each step
+• Mildly angled heel platform stabilizes the heel

 • Heat and friction reducing, anti-microbial top fabric

 • 3/4 length leaves extra room at the toes

 • Moveable from shoe to shoe with no trimming required